zaneb/distribution-containers-storage/README.md

 compression is different, resulting in the blob having an sha256 sum that does not match its digest (and likely a different size as well, resulting in HTTP errors).
 The existing tools could also change their compression algorithms at some point in the future, as some of them have in the past.
+In fact, many tools are in the process of switching to zstd:chunked compression by default.